voxel51/fiftyone/.github/ISSUE_TEMPLATE/documentation_issue_template.md

 ---
-name: Documentation Fix
+name: Documentation Issue
-about: Use this template for proposing documentation fixes/improvements.
+about: Use this template for proposing documentation issues.
-labels: "doc-fix"
+labels: "documentation"
-title: "[DOC-FIX]"
+title: "[DOCUMENTATION]"
 ---

 **Please fill in this documentation issue template to ensure a timely and thorough response.**

+### Instructions

+-   Place an "x" between the brackets of an item if it applies.
+-   Feel free to add more labels to the issue when applicable
+-   Please delete this section before submitting the issue

 ### Willingness to contribute

-The FiftyOne Community encourages documentation fix contributions.
+The FiftyOne Community encourages documentation contributions.
 Would you or another member of your organization be willing to contribute a fix for this documentation issue to the FiftyOne code base?